stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 |               |            |                | GH_READWRITE       |
 +---------------+------------+----------------+--------------------+

-.. note:: *Since the LFRic infrastructure does not currently support
+.. note:: Since the LFRic infrastructure does not currently support
-          integer reductions, integer scalar arguments in Built-ins are restricted to having read-only access.*
+          integer reductions, integer scalar arguments in Built-ins are restricted to having read-only access.

-.. note:: *Built-ins are currently implemented only for real-valued
+.. note:: Built-ins are currently implemented only for ``real``-valued
-          fields and will be extended to update integer-valued fields in issue #853.*
+          fields and will be extended to update ``integer``-valued fields in issue #853.

 .. _dynamo0.3-built-ins-names: